apache/drill/_docs/sql-reference/sql-functions/050-aggregate-and-aggregate-statistical.md

 ## Aggregate Functions

-The following tables list the aggregate and aggregate statistical functions that you can use in Drill queries:
+The following table lists the aggregate functions that you can use in Drill queries.

 | **Function**                              | **Argument Type**                                                                                                                       | **Return Type**                                                                                                                    |
 |-------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|